 Code of Practice 5.4.4: Implement measures to protect birds, other wildlife and livestock from adverse effects of cyanide process solutions.
-(EPA/GGMC)

-- 1. Has the operation implemented measures (i.e., fencing, filling in collection ditches with gravel, and covering or netting solution in ponds and impoundments) to restrict access by wildlife and livestock to all open waters where WAD cyanide exceeds 50 mg/l? - 2.
-Can the operation demonstrate that the cyanide concentration in open water in TSFs, leach facilities and solution ponds does not exceed 50 mg/l WAD cyanide? - 3.
-Is maintaining a WAD cyanide concentration of 50 mg/l or less in open water effective in preventing significant wildlife mortality? - 4.
-Does the operation apply leach solutions in a manner designed to avoid significant ponding on the heap surface and limit overspray of solution off the heap liner? - Finding: Is the operation in full compliance, substantial compliance, or non-compliance with Code of Practice 5.4.4?
+- 1. Verify that the operation has implemented control measures (i.e., fencing, filling in collection ditches with gravel, and covering or netting solution in ponds and impoundments) to restrict access by wildlife and livestock to all open waters where WAD cyanide exceeds 50 mg/l. - 2.
+The operation must demonstrate that the cyanide concentration in open water in TSFs, leach facilities and solution ponds does not exceed 50 mg/l WAD cyanide. - 3.
+Verify that maintaining a WAD cyanide concentration of 50 mg/l or less in open water is effective in preventing significant wildlife mortality? - 4.
+Verify that the operation applies leach solutions in a manner designed to avoid significant ponding on the heap surface and limit overspray of solution off the heap liner.

 Code of Practice 5.4.5: Implement measures to protect fish and wildlife from direct and indirect discharges of cyanide process solutions to surface water.
-(EPA/GGMC)

-- Does the operation have a direct discharge to surface water and if so, is it no greater than 0.5 mg/l WAD cyanide? - 2.
-Is the concentration of free cyanide 0.022 mg/l or lower downstream of any established mixing zone?
-How has this been determined?

-- 3. Does the operation have an indirect discharge to surface water?
-If so, does it result in a concentration of free cyanide in excess of 0.022 mg/l downstream of any established mixing zone? - 4.
-If indirect discharges from the operation have caused cyanide concentrations in surface water to rise above levels protective of a designated beneficial use for aquatic life, is the operation engaged in remedial activity to prevent further degradation and restore beneficial use? - Finding: Is the operation in full compliance, substantial compliance, or non-compliance with Code of Practice 5.4.5?
+- 1. Verify that the operation does not have a direct discharge to surface water.
+In cases where there is a discharge, verify that said discharge is it no greater than 0.5 mg/l WAD cyanide. - Verify that the concentration of free cyanide downstream of any established mixing zone is 0.022 mg/l or lower.
+Validate how this has been determined, i.e. that the method used is accepted by industry standards. - 3.
+Verify that the operation does not have an indirect discharge to surface water.
+In cases where there is a discharge, verify that said discharge does not result in a concentration of free cyanide in excess of 0.022 mg/l downstream of any established mixing zone. - 4.
+If indirect discharges from the operation have caused cyanide concentrations in surface water to rise above levels protective of a designated beneficial use for aquatic life, confirm that the operation engaged in remedial activity to prevent further degradation and restore beneficial use.
+Operations should cease until restoration is completed.

 Code of Practice 5.4.6: Implement measures designed to manage seepage from cyanide facilities to protect the beneficial uses of ground water.
-(EPA/GGMC)

-- Does the operation implement specific water management or other measures to manage seepage to protect the beneficial use(s) of ground water beneath and/or immediately down gradient of the operation? - 2.
-Are WAD cyanide concentrations (or other species of cyanide for which there is a numerical standard established by the applicable jurisdiction) in groundwater at compliance points below or down gradient of the facility at or below levels that are protective of identified beneficial uses of the groundwater? - 3.
-If the operation uses mill tailings as underground backfill, have the potential impacts to worker health and the beneficial uses of ground water been evaluated and have measures been implemented as necessary to address them? - 4.
-If seepage from the operation has caused cyanide concentrations of ground water to rise above levels protective of beneficial use, is the operation engaged in remedial activity to prevent further degradation and restore beneficial use? - Finding: Is the operation in full compliance, substantial compliance, or non-compliance with Code of Practice 5.4.6?
+- 1. The operation must implement specific water management or other measures to manage seepage to protect the beneficial use(s) of ground water beneath and/or immediately down gradient of the operation. - 2.
+Verify that WAD cyanide concentrations (or other species of cyanide for which there is a numerical standard established by the applicable jurisdiction) in groundwater are at compliance points below or down gradient of the facility at or below levels that are protective of identified beneficial uses of the groundwater. - 3.
+Verify that the potential impacts to worker health and the beneficial uses of ground water been evaluated and have measures been implemented as necessary to address them, for all cases where the operation uses mill tailings as underground backfill. - 4.
+In cases where seepage from the operation has caused cyanide concentrations of ground water to rise above levels protective of beneficial use, verify that the operation has engaged in remedial activity to prevent further degradation and restore beneficial use.

 Code of Practice 5.4.7: Provide spill prevention or containment measures for process tanks and pipelines.
-(EPA/GGMC)